 The light beside the pair suddenly switched on, casting a lovely glow that made them feel slightly more reassured.

 "There are a few of us here, Luigi," said Toad.
 "We were all really worried so Princess Peach sent us out just to make absolutely sure.
-You know what she feels for him... not that she doesn't think any less of you!" he said hastily glancing at Luigi's expression.
+You know what she feels for him... not that she doesn't think any less of you!" he added hastily glancing at Luigi's expression.
 "Of course not!
 But she is very concerned and we weren't too sure where you were and-"

 "It's alright, I get it," said Luigi in a flat tone of voice.
 "Now if you would let go of me..."